 - Don't overmix once you add the dry ingredients at the end or you'll end up with tough cookies.

 - Work quickly to portion out the dough - as I've mentioned before, I love this scoop for cookies.
 The dough is soft at first, but quickly begins to harden to a truffle like texture making it difficult to scoop.

 - If you're cooking these in batches, keep the waiting dough portions at room temperature so they'll spread properly when baked.

 - Don't overcook these (as I did on the first batch) - take them out after 14 minutes even if they look not-quite-done.

 Okay, that's a lot of rules.
 But none of them are difficult to follow and, I promise, these are worth your effort.

 Once you portion the dough out on to the parchment, give them a little three-fingered push to flatten them.
-I froze about 2/3 of the dough in these little discs, as I do with most cookie dough (see method here).
+I froze about ⅔ of the dough in these little discs, as I do with most cookie dough (see method in this recipe for Peanut Butter Oatmeal Cookies).
 If you decide to freeze some too, remember to bring them back to room temperature before baking.